 Alternative Compassion Services, Inc. is uniquely positioned to maximize its current ~18,400 square foot cultivation center to fulfill the needs of medical marijuana patients and adult-use customers in a community with minimal competition.
-The closest dispensary, Theory Wellness, has indicated they do not plan to convert or add an Adult-Use license to their currently operating facility in Bridgewater.
+The closest dispensary to RMD3320 is located in Quincy, MA.